The Combinatorial Multi-Round Ascending Auction: The Combinatorial Multi-Round Ascending Auction

-It is worth comparing the closing rule to those of the clock auction and of the CCA.
+It is worth comparing the closing rule in the CMRA to the closing rules in the clock auction and the CCA.
 The clock auction ends as soon as there is no excess demand.
 A bidder wins nothing only if she drops her demand to zero.
 The final allocation need not maximize revenue as it does not take past bids into account (unlike the CMRA).
 The clock phase in the CCA ends when there is no excess demand.
 Depending on the specific activity rules and the final clock round, it is possible that bidders do not win anything.
-The CCA selects the final allocation as in closing rule condition (1) above (i.e., ignoring condition (2)), but the bidders' payments are weakly lower than $B_i$.
+The CCA selects the final allocation as in closing rule condition~1 above (i.e., ignoring condition~2), but the bidders' payments are weakly lower than $B_i$ due to VCG-pricing.

+\paragraph{Price adjustment.} All our results hold for the following general class of price adjustment rules.
+The clock price vector $p$ starts at zero.
+In each round indexed by $p$, the auctioneer (continuously) increases the price of at least one of the goods for which the aggregate headline demand is non-zero until the closing rule ends the auction.